Contribution from Adele Brunner

-Mother’s Day falls on Sunday 8 May this year and like many gifting occasions that creep up on you, it can spark panic buying and a less-than-satisfactory present.
+Mother’s Day falls on Sunday, May 14 this year and like many gifting occasions that creep up on you, it can spark panic buying and a less-than-satisfactory present.
 Don’t get us wrong – flowers and chocolates are always appreciated, and we know that finding an extra-special gift to thank your mum or stepmum for everything they’ve done isn’t always easy.
-We’ve come up with novel ideas from independent Hong Kong businesses to help you out – and give the SMEs mentioned some much-needed support too.
-Be the favourite child and give your mother a gift to treasure.

 Lok Man Rare Books — First edition & vintage books

 If your mum is a bookworm, Lok Man Rare Books in Central, is a no-brainer.
 Looking more like a personal library than a retail space, the unique bookstore is a destination in itself.
-It specialises in first edition, signed and rare books (from HK$1,000 upwards) and has something to suit every mum’s taste from vintage fashion, travel and wine to classic literary fiction and photography.
-Explore the collection online and then visit them in-person to purchase.
-Titles can be shipped worldwide and owner Lorence Johnston can also source titles of value on request.
-(NB: Father’s Day is on the horizon – Sunday 9 June – so kill two birds with one stone and pick up a perfect present for him too, such as a first-edition James Bond book.)
+It specialises in first edition, signed, and rare books (from HK$1,000 upwards) and has something to suit every mum’s taste from vintage fashion, travel, and wine to classic literary fiction and photography.

 Find them: 6 Chancery Lane, Central